RockyKev/vegas-app/README.md

 ## 📌 Overview

 A minimalist, mobile-friendly web app to organize a 3-day work trip to Vegas (July 10–13).
+Written with AI.

 - Works offline (optional PWA)
 - Designed for personal use, but can be shared